awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 `-- styles.css
 ```

 On Linux platforms, you can also use wildcards in log task configurations\.
-This configuration file adds all files with the `.log` extension from the `log` folder in the application root to bundle logs:
+This configuration file adds all files with the `.log` file name extension from the `log` folder in the application root to bundle logs\.

 ```
 files: